niyando/niyando.github.io/_posts/web/2015-10-17-environment-variables-in-angular-js.markdown

 title: "Environment Variables in Angular Js"
 modified:
 categories: web
-excerpt: "Hoe to use environment variables in an angular app."
+excerpt: "How to use environment variables in an angular app."
 tags: ['angular','environment','variables','constants','env']
 image:
   feature: